 $60 + $5 per 1,000 words of sample chapters

-This package includes a query letter critique, synopsis critique, and critique of your opening chapters, with the goal of refining your submission to literary agents.
+This package includes a query letter critique, synopsis edit, and critique of your opening chapters, with the goal of refining your submission to literary agents.
+For an additional $50, I will provide a developmental edit of your opening chapters instead of a written critique.

 READY TO GET IN TOUCH?

 Use the contact form below.
 Introduce yourself and let me know what service you’re looking for.
 And don’t be shy!
-I never try to upsell and I’m happy to answer any questions.
-I look forward to discussing your work!
+I’m happy to answer any questions and I won’t shed a single tear if you decide to go with another editor.
+If you’re looking for copy editing or proofreading services, I’m happy to make recommendations.